gvwilson/thirdbit/src/fiction/iffy/index.md

 In memory of those lost when the ice melted and the sea rose.
 In memory of those who fell fighting the machines in the war that followed.
-In memory of all the species now extinct, the giraffes and tigers and all the others that now existed only in books and sims.
+In memory of all the species now extinct, the giraffes and tigers and birds that now existed only in books and sims.
 Iffy paused a moment as she came out of the bus to look at it, a strange ache in her chest as she wondered who was remembering the crew of the *Taroona*.